enaon/ninebot-one-nRF52/p8-nb/README.md

 calc is a simple calculator,

-euc and euc,md provides a dashboard for an ninebot one electric unicycle,
+euc and euc.md provides a dashboard for an ninebot one electric unicycle,

 hid provides music controll over bluetooth,